Shivam12kushwaha/DSA-With-Python/README.md

 The optimal solution can be constructed by making the best local choice at each step.
 ### Optimal Substructure:
 The optimal solution to the problem contains the optimal solutions to its sub-problems.
+### Characteristics of Greedy Algorithm:
+* Greedy algorithms are simple and easy to implement.
+* They are efficient in terms of time complexity, often providing quick solutions.
+Greedy Algorithms are typically preferred over Dynamic Programming for the problems where both are applied.
+For example, Jump Game problem and Single Source Shortest Path Problem (Dijkstra is preferred over Bellman Ford where we do not have negative weights).
+* These algorithms do not reconsider previous choices, as they make decisions based on current information without looking ahead.